isotopp/isotopp.github.io/_posts/2020-01-17-rolling-back-a-rollout.md

 Logs and metrics are good, essential for checks and alerts, to handle known cases and navigate known waters safely.
 Events, and the ability to search, sort, aggregate and correlate on events at will, are what enable you to see and debug a distributed and developing production system.
 Experiments, separation of rollout and activation, with integrated Probes in Spans, allow you to collect this data, and to act, by disabling code that introduces undesireable behavior.

 The rollout is likely to be safe, because any new code you roll out is never executed in production.
-Unless you turn activate it.
+Unless you activate it.
 In the end you will find that it is not the rollout sparklines in your graphs that matter, it's the config change sparklines that need watching.
 You can turn on things for yourself, for a subset of the population, or, if you have gradually built confidence, full on.

 Full on (or full off and writing the change off as worthless, in 19 of 20 cases) is a precondition then for cleaning up: Removing either the Experiment tooling around one new codepath, removing the old codepath completely, or the other way around.